rjwalls/CS4401-notes/2099-01-02-getting_started.md

 ### Additional Tips

-**Problem: Scrolling Repeated Text.** If you open epic treasure via docker and have an issue (likely with tmux) where the text is printing incorrectly to the terminal, try typing `exit` (and hitting enter, of course) to drop out of the tmux session.
+**Problem: Scrolling Repeated Text.** The epic treasure docker image starts you in a tmux session.
+If you have an issue where the text is printing incorrectly to the terminal, try typing `exit` (and hitting enter, of course) to drop out of the tmux session.

 **Problem: Windows and Docker.** Some students were able to get the docker image working in Powershell with the following modified command: